hankhsu1996/jsonrpc-cpp-lib/README.md

 Here's how to create a simple JSON-RPC endpoint that both sends and receives method calls:

+// need to change!!! we dont support stdio anymore

 ```cpp
 using jsonrpc::endpoint::RpcEndpoint;
 using jsonrpc::transport::StdioTransport;